Skip to main content

 Authentic Campanian cooking, Adriatic prices.

-La Torre holds a 2025 Michelin Bib Gourmand and 4.5 stars from over 4,000 Google reviews, making it the most credentialed value option in the Santa Maria Annunziata area.
+La Torre holds a 2025 Michelin Bib Gourmand and from, making it the most credentialed value option in the Santa Maria Annunziata area.
 The kitchen works squarely within the Campanian tradition — Capri-style ravioli, aubergine parmigiana, coastal fish — at single-euro-sign prices.
 Book it for honest regional Italian cooking without the fine dining price tag.

 That combination is the clearest signal you need.
 La Torre, sitting in the coastal village of Santa Maria Annunziata near Numana on the Adriatic Riviera, earns its recognition not by chasing trends but by delivering honest, well-executed Campanian cooking at prices that sit firmly in the single-euro-sign bracket.
 If you are looking for a direct answer: yes, book it — particularly if you want regional Italian food done with care, at a cost that won't require justification to your travel budget.